 - Plan in some extra time for taking pictures.
 A road trip in New Zealand is a once in a lifetime experience, where you want to capture every single memory.
 So, when you are planning your driving time always add some time for taking pictures and enjoying the view. (and breaks for food)

 South Island – 2-week road trip

-The start of our 3-week road trip itinerary in New Zealand was on the South Island.
-We’ve been traveling around the South Island of New Zealand for 2 weeks.
-To give you a short overview we entered our driving route in Google Maps, so you have a quick overview of what we are talking about.
+The start of my 3-week road trip itinerary in New Zealand was on the South Island.
+I’ve been traveling around the South Island of New Zealand for 2 weeks.
+To give you a short overview we entered our driving route in Google Maps, so you have a quick overview of what I am talking about.

-Our first stop in New Zealand was Christchurch.
-That’s the place, where we landed coming from Australia.
-We would recommend doing the South Island first, so starting in Christchurch is perfect.
-The first night we stayed at a hostel near the airport to get our trip sorted out and pick up the campervan the next day.
+My first stop in New Zealand was Christchurch.
+That’s the place, where I landed coming from Australia.
+I would recommend doing the South Island first, so starting in Christchurch is perfect.
+The first night I stayed at a hostel near the airport to get my trip sorted out and pick up the campervan the next day.
 If you’d like to discover Christchurch more, you could also stay a little bit longer.
-However, we wanted to start the road trip right away.
+However, I wanted to start the road trip right away.

 Stay: 1 night To do: Pick up your campervan & get a sim card